Types of Medicare Advantage Plans

 Medicare Advantage HMO plans (health maintenance organization) use a local network of doctors and service providers to facilitate all the benefits and covered services of your policy.

 Here’s how it works: Upon enrollment, you choose an in-network primary care physician to be the main point of reference for all your care services.
 Your chosen primary care physician issues all referrals for testing, specialist care, and other needed health care services.
-Your primary care physician is the person who determines and directs all the care services that you need.
-This process reduces the overall health care cost of the network by reducing unnecessary office visits and needless care services.
+Your primary care physician determines and directs all the care services that you need.
+This process reduces the overall health care cost of the network by reducing unnecessary office visits and needless services.

 A Medicare Advantage HMO plan offers you lower premium rates in exchange for going through a primary care physician to schedule your medical care.
 HMOs are usually the lowest-cost Medicare Advantage program.